No. 27 Squadron RAF: First World War (1915–1919)

-In March 1918, the squadron moved to Villers-Bretonneux east of Amiens as part of a concentration of the RFCs resources against the likely route of a suspected German offensive.
+In March 1918, the squadron moved to Villers-Bretonneux east of Amiens as part of a concentration of the RFC's resources against the likely route of a suspected German offensive.
 The morning of 21 March brought the start of Operation Michael, the opening part of the German spring offensive.
 At first the squadron was deployed against railway junctions, to slow the movement of German reinforcements.
 On 24 March, the squadron was forced to evacuate from Villers-Bretonneux, threatened by the German advance, to Beauvois-en-Cambrésis.
-On 25 March, as the Germans threatened to breakthrough near Bapaume, all available squadrons, including 27 Squadron, were ordered to carry out low level attacks against the German troops.
+On 25 March, as the Germans threatened to breakthrough near Bapaume, all available squadrons, including No. 27 Squadron, were ordered to carry out low level attacks against the German troops.
 The squadron continued to fly a mixture of low level attack against troop concentrations and high level attacks over the next few days, and on 29 March was forced to move airfields again, this time to Ruisseauville.

-On 1 April 1918, the RFC merged with the Royal Naval Air Service to form the Royal Air Force, but this had little effect on the squadrons at the front, with 27 Squadron continuing to operate against the German offensive.
+On 1 April 1918, the RFC merged with the Royal Naval Air Service to form the Royal Air Force, but this had little effect on the squadrons at the front, with No. 27 Squadron continuing to operate against the German offensive.
 On 9 April, the Germans launched the second stage of its offensive, an attack near the River Lys at the junction between the British First and Second Armies.
-27 Squadron was again deployed against the offensive attacking railway targets from 12 April.
-It started to receive DH.9 bombers in July 1918, but as these proved to be inferior to the DH.4, managed to keep some of its DH.4s until the end of the war.
+The squadron was again deployed against the offensive attacking railway targets from 12 April.
+It started to receive Airco DH.9 bombers in July 1918, but as these proved to be inferior to the DH.4, managed to keep some of its DH.4s until the end of the war.
 The squadron was disbanded on 22 January 1920.

-Inter-war period
+Inter-war period (1920–1938)

-On 1 April 1920, No. 27 was reformed by re-numbering No. 99 Squadron RAF then in India, flying Airco DH.9A light bombers from Risalpur over the North-West Frontier.
+On 1 April 1920, No. 27 Squadron was reformed by re-numbering No. 99 Squadron which at the time was in India, flying Airco DH.9A light bombers from Risalpur over the North-West Frontier.
 Operations included Pink's War, an aerial bombardment campaign against militant Mahsud tribesmen in South Waziristan in March and April 1925, the first colonial policing action carried out solely by the RAF, without the participation of the British Army.

-The squadron's DH.9As were eventually replaced by Westland Wapitis in 1928, when the squadron moved to Kohat.
-In December 1928, Flying Officer Tusk and Leading Aircraftman Donaldson (both of 27 Squadron), flew the first mission of the Kabul Airlift.
+The DH.9A was eventually replaced by the Westland Wapiti in 1928, when the squadron moved to Kohat.
+In December 1928, Flying Officer Tusk and Leading aircraftman Donaldson (both of No. 27 Squadron), flew the first mission of the Kabul Airlift.
 Strictly a reconnaissance flight to ascertain the situation of the British Legation in Kabul during a civil war, they were shot at by local tribesmen and forced to land at a nearby airstrip.
 After this they managed to dash across no-man's land and arrived at the legation to set up communications with their home base of Risalpur.